FC Vahonobudivnyk Kremenchuk

 FC Vahonobudivnyk Kremenchuk is a Ukrainian amateur football club from Kremenchuk.
 It is a factory team of the Kryukiv Railway Car Building Works based at the right-bank neighborhood of Kremenchuk.

-Previously the team (club) was known as Dzerzhynets and Avanhard.
+Previously the team (club) was known as Dzerzhynets from its founding until spring of 1953 and Avanhard from 1953 to 1969.

+At republican competitions (Ukrainian SSR), the team made debut in 1948 competing in group 2.
+It became the first appearance of a team from Kremenchuk that represented a production enterprise.
+Previously the city of Kremenchuk was fielding a joint city team at republican competitions.